slowchu/ytdlp-gui-to-mp4/README.md

 3. Wait for it to finish downloading and updating your system

 > 💡 You may need to restart your terminal or PC after running it for PATH changes to apply.

+Disclaimer

+This tool uses FFmpeg, a free and open-source multimedia framework licensed under the GNU General Public License (GPL) or Lesser GPL (LGPL), depending on the build.

+FFmpeg is not distributed with this project.
+To learn more or get the latest version, visit: https://ffmpeg.org